top of page

 *Did it better my life?
 No?
 Then why was I buying it?

-I learnt that we cant expect our lives to get better, if we repeat the same bad habits over and over.
-We cant moan that someone makes us unhappy yet choose to spend time with that person every day.
+I learnt that we can't expect our lives to get better if we repeat the same bad habits over and over.
+We can't moan that someone makes us unhappy, yet choose to spend time with that person every day.
 We can't panic that we can't pay the bills, yet do nothing to change our financial status.
-We cant be unhappy at being a certain weight but not change our eating and lifestyle choices.
-We cant moan our job makes us miserable, if we don't try to make it better or update our cv and apply for a new one.
-An addiction can't be responsible for ruining our life if we don't at the least, try to quit.
-If we want positive changes, then we as individuals are responsible for making them happen.
+We can't be unhappy at being a certain weight, but not change our lifestyle choices.
+We can't moan our job makes us miserable, if we don't try to make it better or update our cv and apply for a new one.
+Addiction can't be responsible for ruining our life if we don't at the least, try to quit.

 I could not blame anyone else for what was wrong in my life as the only person that could make it right - was me.
 Family, friends and partners can help along the way if we're blessed enough to have them, but ultimately the one person who is truly in charge of every aspect of your life - is yourself.